seanwestfall/templatehaskell/draft2.md

 Now for probably, what I consider to be the hardest aspect of Template Haskell to understand -- Reification.

-Reification allows one to query the state of an Haskell `names` and get infomation about it.
-Specifically, reify returns a data type called [`info`](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Info) -- which returns data in a speicifc format on any `name` in Haskell, the format and information dependent on whether it's a type/class or a global indentifier (function/constant/constructor).
+Reification allows one to query the state of any Haskell [`name`]s(http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Name) and get infomation about it.
+Specifically, reify returns a data type called [`info`](http://hackage.haskell.org/package/template-haskell-2.9.0.0/docs/Language-Haskell-TH-Syntax.html#t:Info) -- which returns data in a speicifc format on any `name` in Haskell, the format and information dependent on whether it's being interpreted in a type context or an expression context.

-TH introduces two new indentifiers specifically for reification: Prefix expressions with a single quote, and prefix types with a double quote, to use reify on it -- these names don't necessarily have to be Q expressions.
-(Though, If you intend to use reify on an expressions, don't use quotes in the names of those expressions -- otherwise it wont parse correctly.)
+TH introduces two new indentifiers specifically for reification: Prefix `name`s to be evaluted in an expression context with a single quote, and prefix `name`s to be evaluated in a type context with a double quote -- to use reify on it.
+(If you intend to use reify on an expressions, don't use quotes in the names of those expressions -- otherwise it wont parse correctly.)

 To use reify on a type, use double quotes:
 ```bash